Peter-Lam/climbr/web_scraper/README.md

 # bookings.py
 `bookings.py` collects Altitude Gym's availability for a current climbing session.
-Although this script can be manually ran, `/crontab` has been provided to automatically call this script 2 minutes before the end of a session.
+Although this script can be manually ran, a crontab has been provided to automatically call this script 2 minutes before the start of a session.

 ## Motivation
 Looking for trends in the session availability so I can plan my climbing days accordingly.
 With COVID-19, I'm looking to climb when the gym is most likely to be empty